suomela/mf2d/README.md

 2D Median Filter for Floating-Point Data
 ========================================

-Filters 32-bit and 64-bit FITS images.

 Alpha version, bugs are possible, use at your own risk.

 Usage
 -----

+### As a command-line tool

+You can use "mf2d" to process 32-bit and 64-bit FITS images.

 Usage: